gagdiez/hot-omni-docs/README.md

 ### Instantiating the Bridge

-We are instantiating a `HotBridge`, and defining a dictionary of `chain-id` to `rpc-url` mappings.
-This is later used by the bridge to interact with different chains.
+We are instantiating a `HotBridge`, and defining a dictionary of `chain-id` to `rpc-url` with the networks that we want to use:

 ```js
 export const bridge = new HotBridge({